TheWidlarzGroup/react-native-video/README.md

 Platforms: Android ExoPlayer, Android MediaPlayer, iOS

 #### onIsPictureInPictureActive
-Callback function that is called when picture in picture becames active on inactive.
+Callback function that is called when picture in picture becomes active or inactive.

 Property | Type | Description
 --- | --- | ---